February 14 - August 24, 2014 9 a.m. - 5 p.m.The Museum is open seven days a week year-round.

 For more background information on the Maya, view our recorded webinar.

-FILL OUT THE FIELD TRIP REQUEST FORM ONLINE TODAY or call 303.370.6000, daily, 9 a.m. - 5 p.m.
+Please call 303.370.6000, daily, 9 a.m. - 5 p.m.
 Reservations are required.
 Payment in full is due 30 days before your program.
 If you book less than 30 days before the program, payment in full is due at the time of your reservation.
 The Museum will send an e-mail with a payment reminder 45 days before the program.
 Upon payment, a receipt will be e-mailed to you along with details for your program.